 - 4. If a child is in immediate danger and urgent protective action is required, the police must be called.
 The DSL must then notify Children's Social Care of the occurrence and what action has been taken. - 5.
 When a pupil needs urgent medical attention and there is suspicion of parental abuse causing the medical need, the DSL or their Deputy should take the child to the accident and emergency unit at the nearest hospital, while Children's Social Care are informed.
-Advice should be sought from Children's Social Care about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention).

-If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider the Early Help process.
+Advice should be sought from Children's Social Care about informing the parents/carers, remembering that parents/carers should normally be informed that a child requires urgent hospital attention). - 6.
+If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider the Early Help process. - 7.
+In cases of allegations against staff or low level concerns, the HSCP procedure or the school's Low Level Concerns (LLC) procedure will be followed.